- 1 Top 5 Best Wireless Gaming Headsets Compared

 Logitech set out to make a high-quality budget wireless gaming headset with the G533, and by all accounts they’ve accomplished their goal.
 Not only does the Logitech G533 gaming headset for PC stay at a sub-$100 price point, it also offers high-quality surround sound option and comfortable, lightweight ear cups for all-day play.
 You also get a pretty great DTS 7.1 surround sound set up here, which enables you to hear everything going on in your game.
 We did experience some shaky surround sound here and there, but it was easy to ignore, especially at such a great price point.

 The G533’s overall sound quality is pretty solid, too.
 We were pleased to get a rich audio experience with these cordless gaming headphones.
 The customization options are also particularly impressive on this budget wireless model, as Logitech has given you all the software you need to tweak very precise audio presents and other options.
 Unfortunately, you can’t adjust any LED colors, but that’s definitely not a make or break situation with this PC gaming headset.
 Keep in mind that these headphones are primarily intended for gaming laptop, PC and Mac play, but it can be used for Sony Playstations if absolutely necessary.
+Also, read about the best gaming headset.

 #4 Corsair Void Pro RGB – Best Value/Best SurroundWHY WE LIKE IT: Corsair is a big name in the gaming accessories industry, with tons of reputation behind their name.
 The reason for this reputation is apparent in the Corsair Void Pro RGB wireless headset, with its customization options and superior surround sound capability.